mnelson4/yet-another-related-posts-plugin/readme.txt

 * Initial upload

 == Upgrade Notice ==
-= 3.2.3 =
+= 3.3 =
 Some YARPP options are now hidden by default.
-You can show them again from the screen options tab.
+You can show them again from the Screen Options tab.

 = 3.2.2 =
 Requires PHP 5.